 Some of the coolest things about this pulsing massage patch?
 You can easily program the intensity levels and the sequences of the pulses.
 And since there are no wires or controllers (it’s battery operated), it’s totally portable.

 Just position the flexible pad where you want pain relief (there are adhesive gel packs that comfortably hold it into place; it easily conforms to your body).
 Voila!
 You can wear it in the car, in the office…or even at a restaurant.
+You may want to combine it with some Best Kratom tea to help soothe aches and pains alongside it.

 So, the next time you’re out for dinner, and someone utters the word “pain” then glances your way, they may just catch you smiling instead of grimacing in discomfort.